keptn-contrib/helm-service/README.md

 Replace `<latest>` with a Keptn version available from the [release list](https://github.com/keptn/keptn/tags).

+## Installation on multiple remote execution planes

+To avoid naming conflicts in a setup with multiple remote execution planes, consider providing a unique name for the service with the `nameOverride` parameter that can be found [here](./chart/README.md).

 ## Development

 You can use `skaffold run --tail` to build and deploy from this directory.